python/devguide/developer-workflow/psrt.rst

 From here a pull request can be opened within the GHSA ticket to be reviewed privately.
-The coordinator can add core team experts to help with review if reviewers aren't available within PSRT.
+The coordinator can add core team experts as collaborators as necessary to the GHSA to develop the patch and to review the patch if the expertise for patch development or review aren't available within PSRT.
+Coordinators are not necessarily responsible with developing patches themselves: only with seeing that a patch is developed in a timely fashion by involving experts as necessary.

 Once the patch has been approved a public GitHub issue and pull request can be opened.
 Generate a blurb in the category ``Security`` for the public pull request.